 We have conducted another round of thorough market research and testing, and we stand by our top recommendations for backpacking tents.
 While we made some minor adjustments to this list, our confidence in our choices remains strong.

-• MSR has just launched the Hubba Hubba LT 2 Tent.
-We’re testing this latest model and will provide a comprehensive review shortly.
-Based on our insights, we will also update this guide.
+- MSR has just launched the Hubba Hubba LT 2 Tent.
+We’ve tested this latest model and provided a comprehensive review.

 Backpacking Tents Overall Testing Scores